 What is a Pulmonologist?

-Also known as a pulmonary doctor, pulmonary specialist, or lungs specialist, pulmonologists are concerned with the diagnosis and treatment of a broad range of respiratory conditions and diseases.
+A pulmonologist also known as a pulmonary doctor, pulmonary specialist, or lungs specialist, is a medical doctor who specializes in the field of pulmonology, which is focused on the diagnosis and treatment of diseases and conditions related to the respiratory system.
+The respiratory system includes the lungs, bronchial tubes, trachea, and other structures involved in breathing.
+Pulmonologists are concerned with the diagnosis and treatment of a broad range of respiratory conditions and diseases.

 What is the difference between a lung doctor and a pulmonologist?

 A pulmonologist treats and diagnoses respiratory illnesses.
 These medical professionals may be referred to as chest doctors, lung specialists, or lung doctors.
 Your respiratory system, in addition to your lungs, consists of your nose, throat, trachea, airways, muscles, and blood vessels.